huynhhoc/effort-estimation-by-using-pre-trained-model/README.md

 # SAMPLE

 Desharnais and Albrecht are selected for illustrating because their efforts have the same metrics as the effort in the ISBSG.
-The trained model obtained from Desharnais and Albrecht are: ``./weights/desharnais.pth`` and ``./weights/albrecht.pth``.
+The trained model obtained from Albrecht is: ``./weights/albrecht.pth``.

 To test the performance, we can use: